 If you’re thinking you can simply run a quick translation to help you know whether you should use por or para, think again!

-Marta ha comprado un coche por su madre
+Marta ha comprado un coche por su madre.

-Marta ha comprado un coche para su madre
+Marta ha comprado un coche para su madre.

 However, in the second example, Marta has bought a car for her mother.
 In this sense, para means ‘for’.

-We know, as we said, it’s tricky stuff!
+Tricky stuff!
 But many more examples are on their way.